 - Periodontal Maintenance – Once the gum disease (periodontitis) has been controlled, most patients require ongoing periodontal maintenance procedures to sustain health.
 This ongoing phase of treatment will allow the periodontist to assess your gums and make sure that your infection stays under control or remains eliminated.
 During these appointments, your mouth will be examined, new calculus and plaque will be removed and, if necessary, further treatment can be discussed.
 Without careful, ongoing treatment, periodontal diseases can and often do recur.

 WHAT IS periodontal laser therapy?

 Periodontal laser therapy is a non-surgical treatment for periodontal disease.

 The process is clean, less invasive than surgical methods, and promotes much faster healing than conventional surgical procedures.
 After removing the tartar and calculus, a laser is used to selectively remove diseased or infected tissues lining the pockets around your teeth.
 At the same time the laser will kill the bacteria that cause your gum disease and promote healing of your gums around your teeth.

-In Dr. Higgs’ dentist office, conservative, non-surgical treatment for gum disease is often recommended.
+At Dr. Higgs’ office, conservative, non-surgical treatment for gum disease is often recommended.
 With proper home care and your participation, the procedure can often alleviate the problem.
-Your hygienist will go around each involved tooth to remove any debris and calcified deposits that adhere to your teeth in a process called scaling and root planing.
+Your hygienist will exam each tooth to remove any debris and calcified deposits that adhere to your teeth in a process called scaling and root planing.
 Scaling and root planing will remove the mechanical irritants to your gums and supporting bone and also removes a major reservoir of periodontal bacteria.